BLB Solicitors

 • Local authority search – checks for issues such as planning applications, whether the property is listed or in a conservation area and proposed road works.

-• Chancel repair search – checks for certain ancient liabilities attaching to the property to contribute to repairs to the local church.
+• Chancel repair search – checks for certain ancient liabilities attached to the property to contribute to repairs to the local church.

 • Water authority search – checks for information on water and drainage connections and other related issues affecting the property.

-• Environmental search – checks for any environmental issues affecting the property, for example, if neighbouring land was formerly landfill or has been used in the past for a hazardous purpose.
-It will also highlight areas where there are high concentrations of Radon gas.
+• Environmental search – checks for any environmental issues affecting the property.
+Examples include neighbouring land used formerly as landfill or for a hazardous purpose.
+These searches also highlight areas with high concentrations of Radon gas.

 Another party is still looking for a property